Discover how to apply as an individual, what kind of funding is available, what the screening process is like and more.

 If you are not eligible to claim the education amount, then only the first $500 of awards is tax free.
 Amounts received in excess of $500 are reported on line 130 of your personal tax return.

 For Quebec students, the amount received will need to be included in the income, but a deduction for the full amount is allowed.
-The scholarship, bursary or other financial assistance amount from box O of the RL-1 slip will be reported on Line 154 of the Quebec personal income tax return.
+The scholarship, bursary, or other financial assistance amounts from box O of the RL-1 slip will be reported on Line 154 of the Quebec personal income tax return.
 It will also be reported on line 295, which deducts the amount from the taxable income.

 For individuals who receive an award:

 All successful applicants who receive an award will receive a T4A slip from the NIB Trust.
 Since these amounts are not dedicated for formal education, recipients will be required to include this income on line 130 (Other income) on their personal tax return.
 For Québec recipients the amount will be included on line 154 (Other income) of the Québec personal income tax return.